-- Rostosky et al. (2018) further extends the approach of Markus and Cavalieri (1998) to also include snow depth over MYI using the lower frequencies of 6.9 GHz from the NASA Advanced Microwave Scanning Radiometer AMSR-E and the JAXA Global Change Observation Mission-Water (GCOM-W) AMSR2 instrument.
+Rostosky et al. (2018) further extends the approach of Markus and Cavalieri (1998) to also include snow depth over MYI using the lower frequencies of 6.9 GHz from the NASA Advanced Microwave Scanning Radiometer for the Earth Observing System (AMSR-E) and the JAXA Global Change Observation Mission - Water (GCOM-W) AMSR2 instrument.
 We refer to the resulting product as the PMW Bremen snow depth product.
 The gradient ratio between vertical polarized brightness temperatures (Tbs) at 18.7 GHz and 6.9 GHz helps to mitigate the retrieval sensitivity problems over MYI during March and April.
-Specifically, robust linear - regressions were derived based on fitting 5 years' (2009, 2010, 2011, 2014, and 2015) NOAA Wavelet ("WAV") Airborne Snow Radar-Snow Depth on Arctic Sea Ice Data Set (Newman et al., 2014) and the polarized Tb gradient ratio.
-Snow depths over different ice types were fitted separately, using OSI-SAF sea ice type map to distinguish between FYI and MYI.
-No evaluation/validation were performed in regions outside of OIB measurements.
-The spatial resolution is similar to typical passive microwave measurements, at $25 \times 25 \ km$ in the polar stereographic grid.
-Daily snow depth maps for winter months - from November to April since 2002 are available.
+Specifically, robust linear regressions were derived based on fitting 5 year (2009, 2010, 2011, 2014, and 2015) of the NOAA Wavelet (WAV) Airborne Snow Radar-Snow Depth on Arctic Sea Ice Data Set (Newman et al., 2014) and the polarized Tb gradient ratio.
+Snow depths over different ice types were fitted separately, using the Ocean and Sea Ice Satellite Application Facility (OSI-SAF) sea ice type map to distinguish between FYI and MYI.
+No evaluation/validation was performed in regions outside of OIB measurements.
+The spatial grid spacing is similar to typical passive microwave measurements, at 25×25 km in the polar stereographic projection.
+Daily snow depth maps for winter months from November to April since 2002 are available.
 It should be noted that snow depth over MYI is only available during March and April when the OIB data were available to constrain the model.
 Snow depth uncertainty is estimated to be between 0.1 and 6.0 cm over FYI and between 3.4 and 9.4 cm over MYI.